-With the binary response, it is natural to adopt a logistic link function.
-Figure 3(1) presents the estimates of varying-coefficient functions with a logistic link.
-Figure 3(2) and Figure 4 show the estimated link, coefficient, and variance functions using the GLULV, revealing that the link and variance functions deviate much from the commonly used link and variance functions for binary responses.
-In particular, the link function of the GLULV has a unimodal shape with a peak around 35, and differs from the monotone logistic function.
-Moreover, the prediction error in Table 4 shows that the proposed method outperforms the logistic varying-coefficient model in both the training and the testing data.
+Figure 3(1) presents the estimates of varying coefficient functions with the logistic link.
+Figure 3(2) and Figure 4, which depict the estimated link, coefficient and variance functions using the GLULV, reveals that the link and variance functions deviate much from the commonly used link and variance functions for binary response.
+Particularly, the link function by the GLULV features a unimodal shape with a peak around 35 and is much different from the monotone logistic function.
+Moreover, the prediction error in Table 4 shows that the proposed method performs better than the logistic varying coefficient model in both the training and testing data.

-Figure 3(2) implies that persons with a combined risk score, $\mathbf{X}i'\hat{\boldsymbol{\beta}}(U_i)$, around 35 will be most likely to commit payment delinquency.
+Figure 3(2) implies that persons with a combined risk score, $\mathbf{X}'{i}\hat{\boldsymbol{\beta}}(U{i})$ , around 35 will be most likely to commit payment delinquency.
 In addition, Figure 3(2) clearly shows nonlinear and significant trends with all the covariates.
-Specifically, age and the number of owned credit cards are associated with the payment behavior (see Figures 3(2a) and 3(2d)).
-The age effect increases with the loan sum, and the effect of the number of owned credit cards decreases as the loan amount increases.
+Specifically, age and the number of owned credit cards are associated with the payment behavior (see Figures 3(2a) and 3(2d)), the age effect increases along with the loan sum, while the effect of the number of owned credit cards decreases as the loan amount increases.
 Figures 3(2b) and 3(2e) suggest quadratic impacts of credit score and monthly income.
-The former shows that the effect of the credit score increases until the loan amount reaches about RMB 3800, and then decreases.
-The latter shows that the impact of monthly income peaks when the loan amount is about RMB 1800, and becomes statistically insignificant when the loan sum is larger than RMB 2500.
-The downpayment ratio acts similarly to age, but the effect switches signs when the loan sum reaches around RMB 3300.
+The former shows the effect of credit score increases until the loan amount increase to about 3800RMB and then decreases.
+The latter shows the impact of monthly income achieves peak when the loan amount is about 1800RMB and gets insignificant when the loan sum is larger than 2500RMB.
+Downpayment ratio acts similarly as age, but the effect switches signs when the loan sum reaches around 3300 RMB.

-Table 4: Prediction accuracy for GVCMs with logistic link and variance functions, and GVCMs with unspecified link and variance functions (GVULV) for the mobile phone microfinance data.
+Table 4: Prediction accuracy for generalized varying coefficient models with a logistic link and variance functions and generalized varying coefficient models with unspecified link and variance functions (GVULV) for the mobile phone microfinance data